-By some estimation there are more than 6,000 restaurants in Chicago, representing just about every cuisine across every price range imaginable.
-It can certainly be a thrilling experience to eat an authentic Ethiopian meal or a true south Goan curry under the shadow of the Sears Tower, but of course Chicago also has a reputation for some simple but delicious local specialities.
+It has been estimated that there are more than 6,000 restaurants in Chicago, representing just about every cuisine across every price range imaginable.
+It can certainly be a thrilling experience to eat an authentic Ethiopian meal or a true south Goan curry under the shadow of the Willis Tower, but of course Chicago also has a reputation for some simple but delicious local specialities.
 While the city offers everything from haute cuisine to hotdogs with all the trimmings, its true specialty is the world-famous deep-dish pizza, invented at Pizzeria Uno in 1943, and now available throughout the city (though still served at its birthplace!).

-Chicago has been earning a growing reputation as the cuisine capital of America, with its concentration of award-winning chefs and world-beating fine dining establishments.
-A whopping 25 restaurants in Chicago have earned Michelin stars, proving just how much fodder is available for discerning foodies.
+Chicago has been steadily earning a reputation as one of the cuisine capitals of America, with its concentration of award-winning chefs and highly acclaimed fine dining establishments.
+Something like 25 restaurants in Chicago have earned Michelin stars, proving just how much fodder is available for discerning foodies.

 Top areas for dining include trendy Lincoln Park, China Town, Little Italy, and Pilsen, a Mexican neighbourhood.

 Located in the Wicker Park area, this authentic and very retro Italian eatery conjures up images of wholesome Italian fare being cooked up in the kitchen by real Italian mammas.
 With homemade ravioli, Veal Parmigiana and their flagship dish, Chicken Vesuvio with roasted potatoes, peas, white wine and garlic, this cosy Chicago favourite is one of the best when it comes to tasty Italian cuisine.
 Open Monday to Friday for lunch and dinner.
 Saturday and Sunday dinner only.
 Reservations accepted.